starandtina/thanatus/README.md

-portal
+Thanatus
 ======
-This is the front end for DBaaS.
+Thanatus front-end practices based on AngularJS.

-[Quick Start](https://github.com/starandtina/portal/issues/2) is the document that could help you get it up and running quickly.
-If wanna know more the ideas behind the scene please refer to [Frontend Framework Proposal](https://github.com/starandtina/portal/issues/1).
+[Quick Start](http://starandtina.github.io/front-end/javascript/2014/11/27/portal-frontend-framework-quick-start/) is the document that could help you get it up and running quickly.
+If you wanna know more the ideas behind the scene please refer to [Frontend Framework Proposal](http://starandtina.github.io/front-end/javascript/2014/11/27/portal-frontend-framework-proposal/).

 # Install